 There’s no information on when the product was formulated or who is responsible for the supplement.
-It looks like no synthetic ingredients are used, so that’s one good thing.
-We were able to find it for sale on some third-party retailers, but there’s no official website.
+It’s sold through some third-party retailers, but there’s no official website.
 We like that some dieters report seeing results, but read on…

 Side Effects – “A Concern?”

 Our first issue deals with Adipessum side effects.
-“You don’t see your normal weight-loss ingredients in this one,” says our Research Editor.
-“What you do have is a couple that can cause some pretty nasty reactions, even when taken short-term.”
+“You don’t see your normal weight-loss ingredients in this one,” said our Research Editor.
+“What you do have is a couple that can cause adverse reactions.”

-“The stuff is SO strong I can only take it every other day.
-It makes you feel crazy,” says one dieter.
+“The stuff is so strong I can only take it every other day.
+It makes you feel crazy,” said a dieter.

 Lack of Information – “What Do We Really Know?”